kgateway-dev/kgateway/test/kubernetes/e2e/debugging.md

 ## Overview

 The entry point for an e2e test is a Go test function of the form `func TestXyz(t *testing.T)` which represents a top level suite against an installation mode of Gloo.
-For example, the `TestK8sGateway` function in `test/kubernetes/e2e/k8sgateway/k8s_gw_test.go` represents a suite of feautre tests against an installation of Gloo.
+For example, the `TestK8sGateway` function in `test/kubernetes/e2e/k8sgateway/k8s_gw_test.go` represents a suite of feature tests against an installation of Gloo.

 Each feature suite is invoked as a subtest of the top level suite.
 The subtests use [testify](https://github.com/stretchr/testify) to structure the tests in the feature's test suite and make use of the libarary's assertions.